alanmackenzie/guide-to-enterprise-drupal/README.md

 /**
  * Anti-DDoS image preset security token.
  *
- * Disabling this does not increase your cache hit ratio, the itok
+ * @note Disabling this does not increase your cache hit ratio, the itok
- * query parameter is added to the images anyway.
-However the good
+ * query parameter is added to the images anyway, the option below only
+ * controls whether the itok parameter is verified or not.
+The good news
- * news is that the itok parameter will stay the same provided you
+ * is that the itok parameter will stay the same provided you do not
- * do not change the private key or hash salt for your Drupal instance.
+ * change the private key or hash salt for your Drupal instance.
  *
  * @see image_style_path_token()
  */